SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 The third section lists neglected tropical diseases, as mentioned in the target.
 The 20 diseases/disease groups currently prioritised by WHO in their 2021-2030 roadmap are included<sup id="WHONTD">[3](#f3)</sup>.

 A number of these diseases also occur in animals (e.g. Feline/Simian Acquired Immunodeficiency Syndrome, Canine hepatitis, Avian malaria, Bovine tuberculosis).
 We do not attempt to exclude them, as it is considered that work on them can inform human prevention/treatment, or prevent zoonotic transmission.

+Phrase 3 is the same as phrase 2, except it includes different action terms.
+These were separated out as they can be combined with `AND` rather than needing `NEAR`.

 ``` Ceylon =
 TS =